kvflx/kvflx.github.io/MA EDU Project.md

 # The Analysis

 ## Does class size affect college attendance?
 As part of this analysis, the Commissioner of Education wants to find whether there is a connection between class size and the percentage of students attending college.
-Based on the data from this Massachusetts Education report, the two do not have a correlation.
+Based on the data from this Massachusetts Education report, the two do not have a strong correlation.

 <img src="/images/FINAL COLLEGE VS CLASS SIZE.PNG?raw=true"/>

-While I found no correlation between class size and college attendance, I did find that there is a direct correlation between economic disadvantage and college attendance.
+While I found a weak relationship between class size and college attendance, I did find that there is a direct correlation between economic disadvantage and college attendance.
-As can be seen in the scatterplot above, there is an strong negative correlation between the two variables.
+Represented by shades of dark blue (lower college attendance) and light blue (higher college attendance) in the scatterplot above, there is a strong negative correlation between the two variables.
 Schools with **less economically disadvantaged students tend to have a higher percentage of students attending college.** On the contrary, schools with a **higher population of economically disadvantaged students tend to have a lower percentage of students in college.**

 Although the strong trend between those variables exists, there are some schools that are outliers.
 When filtering for the top 10 schools with an average of at least 50% economically disadvantaged students and an average of at least 75% students attending college, we see the following: